dsa-ntc/birminghamdsa.github.io/_posts/2023-03-24-brasfield-gorrie-drop-cop-city-petition..md

 image_caption: "Brasfield & Gorrie: Birmingham says "Drop Cop City!""
 ---

-Birmingham DSA has joined several of our allies on [BHAM SURJ](https://surj.org/chapter/birmingham-surj/)'s petition calling for Birmingham-based Brasfield & Gorrie to drop themselves as general contractors of Atlanta's [Cop City](https://stopcop.city/).
+Birmingham DSA has joined several of our allies on [BHAM SURJ](https://surj.org/chapter/birmingham-surj/)'s petition calling for Birmingham-based Brasfield & Gorrie to DROP themselves as general contractors of Atlanta's [Cop City](https://stopcop.city/).

 Construction on Cop City is scheduled to begin soon -- so we need your help NOW!